Back to all blogs

 Practical Steps Before Your Thyroid Test

-1. Choose Your Day: If you have the flexibility, aim for day 2 to day 5 of your cycle (day 1 is the first day of your period).
-This is when your reproductive hormones are at their lowest baseline.
+1. Choose Your Day: Aim for day 2 to day 5 of your cycle, when reproductive hormones are at their lowest baseline.

-3. Warm Your Hands: If using a home kit, wash your hands in warm water for a few minutes before the prick.
-This increases circulation to the fingertips.
+3. Warm Your Hands: Wash hands in warm water for a few minutes before the prick to increase circulation.

-4. Morning Only: Take the sample as early as possible after waking.
+4. Morning Only: Take your sample as early as possible after waking.

-5. Don't Skip Your GP Appointment: Even if you order a private test, keep your scheduled GP appointments.
-Having your own data can make those appointments much more effective.
+5. Don't Skip Your GP Appointment: Your own data makes these appointments much more effective.

 What Do the Results Mean?

-• Free T3 (Triiodothyronine): This is the "active" hormone that actually does the work in your cells.
+• Free T3 (Triiodothyronine): The "active" hormone doing the work in your cells.

 Conclusion: Empowered Health Decisions

-1. Engage with your GP to rule out common and serious causes.
+1. Engage with your GP to rule out common or serious causes.

-2. Observe and track your symptoms and cycle over time.
+2. Observe and track symptoms and cycles over time.

-3. Use targeted testing as a tool to gain deeper insight and guide more productive conversations with health professionals.
+3. Use targeted testing to gain deeper insight for professional consultations.

-Your next step should be a calm one.
-Start a diary today, book that long-overdue chat with your GP, and when you are ready for a structured snapshot of your health, we are here to help.
+Whether investigating thyroid function or food intolerances, Blue Horizon provides the clinical structure to help you access private pathology responsibly.
+Start a diary today, speak with your GP, and when you are ready for a structured snapshot of your health, we are here to help.

 FAQ